PaulFremont3/metaT_AO_NAO/README.md

 The catalog of unigenes (fasta and abundance files) of MATOU v1.5 and the MGT v1.5 are available at https://www.genoscope.cns.fr/tara/

-Large files necessary to generate the figures are available on Zenodo at: https://doi.org/10.5281/zenodo.17316416
+Large files necessary to generate the figures are available on Zenodo at: https://doi.org/10.5281/zenodo.17316416.
+They must be placed in the folder `Main_analysis/data` to be able to regenerate the figures.

 The repository contains two main folders:
 - `Main_analysis/`: code and data to reproduce the figures